 8. Salt & Pepper Shakers

 These mini Patron bottles aren't just for sampling liquor.
 You can also repurpose them as stylish salt and pepper shakers.
+Remember, no plastic liquor bottles because who wants that?
+We think these would be cute in Crown Royal bottles as well.

 7. Bottle Planter Kits